 Harvesting after the frost, a slice cut by a knife tastes like a pear.

 — Yi Gyubo, Dongguk isanggukjip (translated by Michael J. Pettid, in Korean cuisine: An Illustrated History)

-However, early records of kimchi do not mention garlic or chili peppers.
-Kimchi was not red until the late 16th century, when chili peppers were introduced to Korea by Portuguese traders based in Nagasaki, Japan.
-It was not until the 19th century that the use of chili peppers in kimchi was widespread.
+However, early records of kimchi do not mention garlic or chilli.
+Kimchi was not red until the late 16th century, when chilli peppers were introduced to Korea by Portuguese traders based in Nagasaki, Japan and not until the 19th century that the use of chilli in kimchi was widespread.
 The recipes from early 19th century closely resemble today’s kimchi.

 Kimchi is a national dish of both North and South Korea.
-During South Korea’s involvement in the Vietnam War its government requested American help to ensure that South Korean troops, reportedly “desperate” for the food, could obtain it in the field; South Korean president Park Chung-hee telling U.S. President Lyndon B. Johnson how kimchi was vitally important to the morale of his troops.
-It was also sent to space on board Soyuz TMA-12 with South-Korean astronaut Yi So-yeon after a multimillion-dollar research effort to kill the bacteria and lessen the odor without affecting taste!
+During South Korea’s involvement in the Vietnam War its government requested American help to ensure that South Korean troops, reportedly desperate for the food, could obtain it in the field; South Korean president Park Chung-hee telling U.S. President Lyndon B. Johnson how kimchi was vitally important to the morale of his troops.

 Cabbages (napa cabbages, bomdong, headed cabbages) and radishes (Korean radishes, ponytail radishes, gegeol radishes, young summer radishes) are the most commonly used kimchi vegetables.